The International Trade Blog Export Compliance

 The U.S. International Trade Administration (ITA) publishes a Consolidated Screening List that consists of 10 different lists of denied parties from the Commerce, State and Treasury departments.
 This is a big step up from manually checking all the restricted party lists from these three departments, and I think it is the bare minimum that companies should do.

 While the Consolidated Screening List includes some of the biggest lists published by Commerce, State and Treasury, it does not include them all.
-Nor does it include the lists published by other U.S. agencies, the many lists published by individual U.S. states, lists from international organizations like the United Nations, or lists published by other countries.
+Nor does it include the lists published by other U.S. agencies, the many lists published by individual U.S. states, lists from international organizations such as the United Nations, or lists published by other countries.
 Depending on your company location, where you are doing business, and the types of products you are exporting, these other lists may be relevant to you.

 3. Restricted Party Screening Software